 Replacing park/turn and sidemarker lamp bulbs (aerodynamic)

-- 1. Make sure that the headlamp control is in the OFF position and open the hood. - 2.
-Remove the four screws from the top and bottom front of the headlamp assembly. - 3.
-Press the retaining clip at the top of the headlamp assembly while pulling the assembly straight out.
+- 1. Make sure that the headlamp control is in the off position and open the hood. - 2.
+Remove the four bolts from the top, side and bottom front of the headlamp assembly. - 3.
+Pull the assembly straight out.